hyperledger-archives/sawtooth-rfcs/text/0000-wasm-smart-contracts.md

 Only those whose public keys are stored in ``sawtooth.swa.administrators`` are allowed to create new namespace registries.
-If the transaction signer is an administrator, the new namespace registry will set in state in a the namespace registry list.Otherwise, the transaction is invalid.
+If the transaction signer is an administrator, the new namespace registry is set in state.
+Otherwise, the transaction is invalid.

 The inputs for CreateNamespaceRegistryAction must include: